jnozzi/cocoadev.com/markdown/InternetEngineeringTaskForce.md

 ----

-Are they doing any anti spam (or in our case anti General/WikiSpam) work?
+Are they doing any anti spam (or in our case anti WikiSpam) work?

 ----